 Having a longer repayment term might be better for your budget since your monthly payments could be lower.
 However, the downside to this is that you’ll end up paying more in interest during the life of the loan.

-3. They are quick to obtain, often with no start-up fees.
+3. They are quick to obtain, and some come without fees

-Unsecured personal loans are based on your income, debt load and credit history, so they can be as quick and easy to get as a credit card.
+Unsecured loans are issued based on your creditworthiness and income, so they can be as quick and easy to get as a credit card.
 Also, some lenders offer same-day approval and will deposit your funds into your account as soon as the next business day.
 The seamless process and quick funding times mean you can start your home improvement projects sooner than later.

-If you get a home equity loan instead, you may have to pay closing costs that could cost you several thousands of dollars — typically between 2 percent and 5 percent of the loan amount
+If you get a home equity loan or HELOC, you may have to pay closing costs that could cost you several thousands of dollars — typically between 2 percent and 5 percent of the loan amount.

 Unsecured home improvement loans often feature fast funding times and minimal fees compared to home equity loan products.